By Pamela Bump, Staff Writer

-- Customer insights: Also known as consumer insights, this is the collection of customer feedback, trends, or observed customer behavior to guide the design of new offerings or overall corporate strategy.
+- Customer insights: Also known as consumer insights, this is the collection of customer feedback, trends, or observed customer behavior that may guide the design of new offerings or overall corporate strategy.

 - Design thinking: Applying design methods and principles — like empathy, observation, and experimentation — to solve problems or develop new offerings.

-- Front end: The early stages of an innovation, design, or product development process, when you are soliciting ideas, refining, and testing them with customers.
+- Front end: The early stages of an innovation, design, or product development process, when you are soliciting ideas, refining them, building prototypes, and testing them with customers.
 (See back end, above.)

 - Incremental innovation: Small and simple improvements or tweaks made to a product or strategy.
 Refers to innovation that is closely tied to the core business, unlike adjacent or transformational innovation.